GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 ## Copy the files for this tutorial to a new working directory and Git repository

-In this section, you download the files to your local environment and initialize the Git the working directory.
+In this section, you download the files to your local environment and initialize Git in the working directory.

 ### Linux

 1. Create and go to a new working directory:

         mkdir helloworld-image-factory
         cd helloworld-image-factory

 1. Download the tutorial scripts: